-- Article 29 (1) If the author of a cinematographic work (excluding a cinematographic work to which the provisions of Article 15, paragraph (1), the following paragraph, or paragraph (3) of this Article apply) has promised the producer of the cinematographic work that the author will participate in its production, the copyright to that cinematographic work belongs to the producer of the cinematographic work. - (2) Among the rights in the copyright to a cinematographic work (excluding a cinematographic work to which the provisions of Article 15, paragraph (1)
+- Article 29 (1) If the author of a cinematographic work (excluding a cinematographic work to which the provisions of Article 15, paragraph (1), the following paragraph, or paragraph (3) of this Article apply) has promised the producer of the cinematographic work that the author will participate in its production, the copyright to that cinematographic work belongs to the producer of the cinematographic work. - (2) Among the rights in the copyright to a cinemtographic work(excluding a cinematographic work to which the provisions of Article 15, paragraph (1)

-apply) that a broadcaster produces solely as a practical means of broadcasting, the following rights belong to that broadcaster as the producer of the cinematographic work:

-- (i) the right to broadcast the work, and the right to cablecast the broadcast work, transmit the broadcast work via automatic public transmission (this includes the automatic public transmission of a broadcast work that is made available for transmission by the data for it being input to an automatic public transmission server that is connected to a public telecommunications network), and publicly communicate the broadcast work through a receiver; - (ii) the right to reproduce the work and to distribute copies of it to other broadcasters. - (3) Among the rights in the copyright to a cinematographic work (excluding a cinematographic work to which the provisions of Article 15, paragraph (1) apply) that a cablecaster produces solely as a practical means of cablecasting, the following rights belong to the cablecaster as the producer of the cinematographic work: - (i) the right to cablecast the work and to publicly communicate the cablecast work through a receiver; - (ii) the right to reproduce the work and to distribute copies of it to other cablecasters.
+- apply) that a broadcaster produces solely as a practical means of broadcasting or simultaneous broadcasting, the following rights belong to that broadcaster as the producer of the cinematographic work: - (i) the right to broadcast the work, and the right to cablecast the broadcast work, transmit the broadcast work via specified input-type automatic public transmission, or publicly communicate the broadcast work through a receiver; - (ii) the right to transmit the work via simultaneous broadcasting, and the right to publicly communicate the work transmitted via simultaneous broadcasting, through a receiver; and - (iii) the right to reproduce the work and to distribute copies of it to other broadcasters. - (3) Among the rights in the copyright to a cinematographic work (excluding a cinematographic work to which the provisions of Article 15, paragraph (1) apply) that a cablecaster produces solely as a practical means of cablecasting or simultaneous broadcasting, the following rights belong to the cablecaster as the producer of the cinematographic work: - (ii) the right to transmit the work via simultaneous broadcasting, and the right to publicly communicate the work transmitted via simultaneous broadcasting, through a receiver; and - (iii) the right to reproduce the work and to distribute copies of it to other cablecasters.